Langtang Valley Trek - 8 Days

 Frequently Asked Questions about Langtang Valley Trek - 8 Days

-When I arrive at the airport, can I obtain a visa for Nepal?
+1. When I arrive at the airport, can I obtain a visa for Nepal?

 Yes, you can obtain a visa for Nepal when you arrive at the airport.
-Nepal provides On Arrival visa at the airport.
+Nepal provides an On Arrival visa at the airport.
 But before you get to the entry point, you have to finish the online application form.
 Your passport number, visa details, and other personal information must be provided.

 Note: On Arrival visas are not available for visitors from Nigeria, Eswatini, Ghana, Afghanistan, Zimbabwe, Somalia, Cameroon, Iraq, Syria, Ethiopia, Liberia, and Palestine.
-Prior to travel, they must obtain a Nepal visa.
-Furthermore, Indian nationals do not need a visa to go to Nepal.
+These travelers must obtain a visa prior to travel.

-How difficult is the Langtang Valley Trek?
+2. How difficult is the Langtang Valley Trek?

-Does the porter have a luggage limit?
+3. Does the porter have a luggage limit?

-How can I prevent altitude sickness when trekking?
+4. How can I prevent altitude sickness when trekking?

-• Drink plenty of fluids, at least 3-4 liters per day, to prevent dehydration.
+• Drink plenty of fluids (at least 3–4 liters/day).

 • Avoid alcohol and smoking.